radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 After analyzing the needs of the applications that consume the RadiantOne service, the next thing is to determine where the data that is required to build the virtual views resides.
 Is the information inside a database (one table? multiple tables?), inside a directory (one or many containers?), inside custom data sources (reachable as a web service?), or does not exist yet (need to build attributes on-the-fly or store new attributes required by the application).

 After the primary analysis of your environment and the requirements of client applications, metadata (attributes and relationships) discovery and enhancement (data mapping and analysis) are the next steps.

 Once all data source schemas have been extracted, staged in persistent cache (if needed) and enhanced, you are ready to begin building the views that applications will consume.

-RadiantOne offers many tools to create virtual views.
-They can be built using the Main Control Panel -> Directory Namespace tab or [Identity Service Wizards](getting-started-with-radiantone.md#identity-service-wizards) (accessible on the Main Control Panel > Wizards tab) or the Main Control Panel > Context Builder tab.
-For complete details on Context Builder, please see the [RadiantOne Context Builder Guide](/context-builder-guide/introduction).
+Identity views are created using Control Panel > Setup > Directory Namespace > Namespace Design.

-The sections below introduce possible types of virtual views you can build from LDAP and database backends.
+The sections below introduce possible types of identity views you can build from LDAP and database backends.
 Building virtual views with objects from many different heterogeneous backends is also discussed.

 ### Virtual Views from LDAP Backends